JoannaAdermark1/life-hack/README.md

 ## Contribution

 Contributions to this project are welcome.
 If you have any suggestions, improvements, or bug fixes, please open an issue or create a pull request.
 Your contributions will help me as person come to unsderstan and buld more skills and other people. the project is piblic to everyone.

+## Credits
+Basic structure of and understanding of the abouve the page development taken from code intitute project "love running"
+### Images:
+img used are taken from pexels.com and freepik.com

+## Acknowledgments:

+I would like to express my sincere gratitude to the following for their valuable contributions and support throughout the project: freinds Mawejje Ronald, Tobby. my mentor Jubril Akolade, husband Alexander Adermark my fellew code institute student Stjepan Mesaros and slack community.

 ## License